49115566/SafeHaven/docs/software-requirements-specification.md

 #### 2.6.2 Dependencies
 - AWS service availability and configuration
 - FirstNet network access for testing
-- Third-party mapping services (Google Maps API)
+- AWS Location Service for mapping and geocoding

 ---